 Meaning: Wandering aimlessly and slowly.

-Her thoughts were as lazy as drifting clouds.
+Her thoughts were as lazy as what drifting clouds.

 I’m just floating around like a lazy cloud today.